shenef/Boktai-Speedrunning/src/zoktai/any.md

 Activate levers and switch characters during this puzzle to activate the brown lever.
 During Sabata's segments, fire a shot ↘️ from the magic circle to hit the lever and avoid movement.
 Ensure that the floor has changed before switching back to Django after doing this.
 As Django, hit the rusty lever with hammer, then push the block and backtrack inside.

 Activate the lever to free Sabata.
 Proceed through the ↖️ exit.

 Put all stat points into STRG, then replace ![][icon_sol] Sol with ![][icon_rising_sun] Rising Sun and use it to skip the bomb puzzle.
 Open the blue chest for a key, then proceed through the ↘️ door.
 Take the stairs, then proceed through the ↘️ exit to go outside.

-Taking the floating platform as Red Django is fastest, but is *extremely dangerous,* and a minor error will kill you.
+Taking the floating platform as Red Django is fastest, but is _extremely dangerous_, and a minor error will kill you.
 Use ![][icon_bat] Bat to avoid falling off the platform if not confident. **If no armor is equipped, the flame jets will easily kill you.**
 Activate the switch, then backtrack inside and proceed upstairs.